Brake system bleeding on Austin Mini (AM from 1988 onwards)

 (➔ see the tutorial).

-Here are the 2 reasons why we should regularly change the brake fluid:
+Here are the 2 reasons why we need to regularly change the brake fluid :

-• Over time, brake fluid loses its anti-corrosive properties.
-The brake circuit is no longer protected and may rust.
+• Over time, the brake fluid loses its anti-corrosion properties.
+The hydraulic system is no longer protected and may rust.

-• Over time, brake fluid absorbs moisture from the air and becomes saturated with water.
+• Over time, the brake fluid absorbs moisture from the air and becomes saturated with water.
 Its boiling point is then reduced.
-During repeated braking, the brakes will heat up, and the brake fluid may boil and release gas.
-Since gas is compressible, the Mini will no longer brake.
+During repeated braking, the brakes will heat up, the brake fluid may boil and release gas.
+Since gas is compressible, the car will no longer brake.

-• Over time, brake fluid loses its anti-corrosive properties.
-The brake circuit is no longer protected and may rust.
+• Over time, the brake fluid loses its anti-corrosion properties.
+The hydraulic system is no longer protected and may rust.

-• Over time, brake fluid absorbs moisture from the air and becomes saturated with water.
+• Over time, the brake fluid absorbs moisture from the air and becomes saturated with water.
 Its boiling point is then reduced.
-During repeated braking, the brakes will heat up, and the brake fluid may boil and release gas.
-Since gas is compressible, the Mini will no longer brake.
+During repeated braking, the brakes will heat up, the brake fluid may boil and release gas.
+Since gas is compressible, the car will no longer brake.

-Brake fluid is extremely aggressive with paint.
+Brake fluid is extremely aggressive to paint.
 Be careful not to spill any on the bodywork.
 Clean any stains immediately with a cloth and water.

 Always use new brake fluid.
-Never put used fluid back into the master cylinder reservoir.
+Never put used fluid back into the brake master cylinder reservoir.

-It is not essential to remove the wheels of the Mini to bleed the brakes, but the bleed screws are much more accessible without the wheels.
+It is not essential to remove the wheels of the Mini to bleed the brakes, but the bleed nipples are much more accessible without the wheels.

 The Eezibleed kit

-The Eezibleed kit allows you to bleed your brakes alone.
-No need to buy the kit if you have a friend to help you.
-In this case, you can use the traditional method which consists of bleeding the brakes when your assistant presses the brake pedal.
+The Eezibleed kit allows you to bleed the brake or clutch hydraulic systems by yourself without pressing the pedals.
+No need to purchase the kit if you have a friend to help you.
+In this case, you can use the traditional method of bleeding when your assistant presses the brake or clutch pedal.

-• The master cylinder reservoir never empties because it is automatically supplied with new brake fluid by the Eezibleed kit bottle.
-It is therefore unnecessary to constantly monitor the level of brake fluid in the master cylinder reservoir to prevent air from entering the hydraulic braking circuit.
+When bleeding, the master cylinder reservoir empties much more slowly because it is automatically supplied with new brake fluid by the Eezibleed bottle.
+It is therefore unnecessary to constantly monitor the brake fluid level in the master cylinder reservoir in order to prevent air from entering the hydraulic system.
+However, you should still check the Eezibleed bottle from time to time.

 Packaging :